-Spider Removal in The North London Area
+Spider Removal in The North London Area and Hertfordshire areas

 If you have a problem with spiders or a spider infestation, The Pest Professionals in North London can assist.
 We provide you with instant help if you have a spider problem in two very easy and practical steps:

 We will help you to assess your problem and give you immediate, honest and FREE advice … without obligation

 The no obligation phone consultation applies to both residential and business customers in the North London area.
 No spider job is too large or too small for us to look at.
 Where relevant we are able to advise on any urgent action required to protect your property or possessions prior to a visit.
 If a visit is expected we let you know if there will be a call out charge and advise on the likely costs of any moth treatment should it be necessary.

 Although spiders do a lot of good by way of natural insect control, in particular predating on over-wintering queen wasps, there is no question that there is a general fear of them.

 In one or two cases you definitely don’t want them around, and one of those is the case of the false widow spider.
 This spider is certainly ‘on the march’ in the UK and although most reports have the tendency to be from the Southern Counties, reports are popping up from other areas too, including Yorkshire, Lincolnshire and Norfolk.
 Although its bite is by no means as nasty as that of the black widow, they do give an unpleasant venomous bite with the pain said to be much like that of a wasp or bee sting.
 The bite of this spider and others of the genus Steatoda can also produce symptoms known Steatodism in which the victim exhibits an extreme pain radiating from the bite, together with fever and general malaise.
 In other words, something to avoid if you can!
 The False Widow constructs a scaffold style web of tremendous strength, normally incorporating a tubular hole into which is retreats.
 They have poor vision and depend on vibration to latch onto their prey.